-So, we’ve taken a look at some of the more important areas that we need to consider to make the most of this period of home learning.
+So, we’ve taken a look at some of the more critical areas that we need to consider to make the most of this period of home learning.

-We’ve talked about the importance of setting up a suitable working space and what to equip that space with.
+We’ve discussed the importance of setting up a suitable working space and what to equip that space with.

 We’ve discussed the importance of setting up a schedule and sticking to it, setting goals and breaking them down into achievable steps and we’ve even dropped in a few organizational and productivity hacks – now you’re ready to go, right?

 The truth is you’ll most likely never feel completely on top of things and that’s ok.
-It’s more than ok, in fact, it’s par for the course.
+It’s more than ok it’s par for the course.